jpaw/bonaparte-dsl/README.md

 For more documentation on the Bonaparte DSL, please look at the modules bonaparte-tex, bonaparte-tutorial and bonaparte-tutorial-code in the bonaparte-java project.

+## JPA DSL

+The JPA DSL generates Java JPA 2.0 @Entity classes.
+Getters and setters for these classes normally work with the Bonaparte DSL data types (DTOs), with internal conversions donw for

+* ElementCollections

+* unrolling lists

+* Embeddables

+* Adapter data types

+* User data types (depending on configuration)

+The JPA DSL also generates SQL DDL statements for the database types Oracle, Postgres, MS SQL Server and (experimentally) MySQL.